 The Statute of Limitations

-In North Carolina, you have three years from the date of the accident to file a personal injury lawsuit.
+In North Carolina, you generally have three years from the date of the accident to file a personal injury lawsuit.
 If you do not file within this time frame, you will be barred from filing a claim and recovering compensation.
+It is important to talk to your attorney about the statute of limitations early on to make sure your cases does not fall into an exception.

 North Carolina is a contributory negligence state.
 This means that if you are even partially at fault for the accident, you will not recover any compensation.
 For example, if you were speeding at the time of the accident, you may be found to be partially at fault.
-You will not recover compensation for your injuries or damages if this happens.
+You may not recover compensation for your injuries or damages if the speeding is found to have contributed to the collision.
+Intersection cases are notorious for possible contributory negligence and there are many factors that need to be taken into consideration.

-Speak with a Charlotte car accident lawyer to see if you have a case against the at-fault driver.
+Speak with a Charlotte car accident lawyer to see if you have a case against the at-fault driver and before giving any statements to the insurance company.

 Damages You Can Recover After a Motor Vehicle Accident